abhinav-245/Blockchain-integrated-antispoofing-attendance-system/README.md

-# WEB-BASED FACE RECOGNITION ATTENDANCE SYSTEM with ANTI SPOOFING
+# WEB-BASED FACE RECOGNITION ATTENDANCE SYSTEM with ANTI SPOOFING and BLOCKCHAIN INTEGRATION

-This GitHub repository contains a web-based Facial Recognition Attendance System built with Python language and Streamlit framework.
+This repository is a modified version of the original [Face Recognition Attendance System](https://github.com/KeerthiGowdaHN/Face-recognition-attendance-with-anti-spoofing) with added blockchain integration for enhanced security and transparency.

-The System built with Face Recognition using [Inception Resnet (V1) models](https://github.com/davidsandberg/facenet/blob/master/src/models/inception_resnet_v1.py) in pytorch, pretrained on [VGGFace2](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) and CASIA-Webface datasets, [MiniFASNet](https://github.com/AyuVirgiana/face-recognition-attendance-anti-spoofing/blob/main/src/model_lib/MiniFASNet.py) for Anti-Spoofing models by Minivision.

-The system is designed to accurately identify and record attendance using facial recognition while incorporating measures to prevent spoofing attempts.
+## Original Project Credits
+This project is based on the work by:
+- Keerthi Gowda H N (Original Repository Owner)
+- Ayu Purnama Virgiana (210040171)
+- I Komang Adisaputra Gita (210040017)

+## New Features Added
+- **Blockchain Integration**:
+  - Smart contract-based attendance recording
+  - Immutable attendance records
+  - Enhanced security and transparency
+  - Decentralized storage of attendance data

 # Features
 The application allows users to perform the following tasks: